alejandralopezgalan/SuperStore-Sales-Analysis/README.md

 Analyse the superstore dataset to uncover actionable insights that can drive strategic business decisions and improve overall performance.
 By examining key metrics, such as sales trends, customer demographics, and product categories, we can identify meaningful patterns, highlight growth opportunities, and detect operational inefficiencies.

 ### Solution
+Develop an interactive dashboard to provide actionable insights derived from the superstore dataset.
+This dashboard will analyse key metrics, including sales trends, customer demographics, and product categories, to uncover meaningful patterns, identify growth opportunities, and highlight operational inefficiencies.
+The tool will empower the business team to make data-driven strategic decisions and enhance overall performance

 ### Key Findings